Same-Sex Divorces in California

 As same-sex marriage becomes increasingly popular across the United States, the probability that same-sex divorce will also rise becomes a factor.
 Unlike heterosexual divorces, however, same-sex divorces can be more complex, as both couples generally share assets and responsibilities quite differently than al partnership between a man and a woman.
 In California, there are a variety of implications to consider when preparing for a divorce, and an Orange County same-sex divorce lawyer can carefully review these considerations with you once you decide to initiate proceedings.

-At Seastrom Tuttle & Murphy, all of our attorneys are highly experienced in representing LGBTQ+ spouses during the divorce process.
+At Seastrom Tuttle & Murphy, all of our attorneys are highly experienced in representing LGBTQ+ spouses during the divorce process and other family law matters.
 If you are contemplating a divorce, we can help you thoughtfully consider all of the issues involved and develop a plan for moving forward.
 Then, during the divorce process, your attorney will work with you one-on-one to efficiently and favorably resolve all issues in the following areas:

 - Property Division